 Buying a note and trust deed is an alternative investment option for certain individuals interested in seeking additional income over a fixed period of time.
-Interested parties should always look for the safest ways to approach the high-earning yields on trust deed investments, as well as checking out this Creditfix – Trust Deed guide for a more in-depth understanding.
+Interested parties should always look for the safest ways to approach the high-earning yields on trust deed investments for a more in-depth understanding.
 With that in mind, here are eight smart tips everyone should follow when considering trust deed investments:

 - You should always be the one to personally inspect the real estate you’re going to lend money; do this even if the broker or the title company has already taken a look at it.

 - Take some time to think about the value of the real estate collateral and make sure you have more than one indication of the market value.
 To do this, read the appraisal and then ask your realtor for any kind of information about closed sales on similar properties.
 Also, it’s better to ask yourself what it would mean for your situation to buy it today.

 - Always remember to use the actual purchase price as the value of the property — after all, in most cases there isn’t a better indicator of a property’s value, other than the price it actually sold for.

 - Differentiate between the real and the personal property — especially if you’re the one trying to determine the property’s value.
 Not doing so can lead to incorrect valuations.

 - Find out if anyone asked the borrower how he actually plans to repay the loan, even if it is a short-term note.
 We know that private money loans are approved on the basis of the real estate equity, but it is important to see that the borrower actually has a plan for repaying all the money back.